Abendland (Hours, Years, Aeons)

 Synopsis A camera-less lettrist film about the fear of flying, security checks and time zones.
 After returning from a trip to Tokyo, the nameless protagonist is inexplicably stuck at a hotel near the Helsinki airport.
 With multi-tasking, the attention and activity of the individual are divided into several directions at once.
 The use of various technical devices slivers the time management and modifies the jetlagged consciousness.

 About the director Mika Taanila (b.
 1965) is a film-maker / visual artist based in Helsinki.
 Taanila’s films have been screened at several international film festivals, such as Toronto TIFF, IFFR Rotterdam, the Karlovy-Vary Film Festival, IDFA Amsterdam, Oberhausen Kurzfilmtage and CPH:DOX.
-Major international group shows include the Aichi Triennale (2013) and Kassel Documenta (2012).
+Major international group shows include Kassel Documenta (2012), Aichi Triennale (2013) and Venice Biennale (2017).
 In May 2015 Taanila received The Ars Fennica Award.

 Blue Honda Civic

 A minimalistic road movie written by Jussi Eerola & Martti Jämsä.

 short, 2017, dir.
 IC-98